psf/pyperf/doc/api.rst

       *name* is the benchmark name, it must be unique in the same script.

-      The function must return raw samples: the total elapsed time of all loops.
-Runner will divide raw samples by ``loops x inner_loops`` (*loops* and *inner_loops* parameters).
+      The function must return raw values: the total elapsed time of all loops.
+Runner will divide raw values by ``loops x inner_loops`` (*loops* and *inner_loops* parameters).

       :func:`perf_counter` should be used to measure the elapsed time.